Sammamish Washington

 Lake Sammamish and the adjacent plateau has been Duwamish, Suquamish, Snoqualmie, Sammamish, and Snohomish territory since the last Pleistocene glaciation, before contact with European people.
 They lived in longhouse villages in seven places on and near the coast of Sammamish Lake.
 Two of them were in present-day Sammamish.

 The Sammamish Plateau was part of unincorporated King County for most of its recorded history.
 The first settlers arrived in the 1870s and established a trio of resorts by the 1930s.
 The plateau remained a mostly rural area until suburban homes, shopping centers, and schools were built in the 1970s and 1980s.
-However, from approximately 1900 through the Great Depression, there was a tiny hamlet in Inglewood community (at today's Weber Point) of ~50 people who called the area "Sammamish", and later, in the 1960s, there was a suburban community and school at what is now Sunny Hills.
+However, from approximately 1900 through the Great Depression, there was a tiny hamlet in Inglewood community (at today's Weber Point) of approximately 50 people who called the area "Sammamish", and later, in the 1960s, there was a suburban community and school at what is now Sunny Hills.
 A vote in 1991 to join neighboring Issaquah failed, as did a vote on incorporation the following year.
 A renewed movement to become a city, born of frustration with development policies set by the county government, met with voter approval in 1998.
 Sammamish was officially incorporated on August 31, 1999.
 The city annexed Klahanie on January 1, 2016.

 According to the United States Census Bureau, the city has a total area of 18.47 square miles (47.84 km2), of which 18.22 square miles (47.19 km2) are land and 0.25 square miles (0.65 km2) are water.